-Service ...
-Rel

 Reliability...
 Development...

-Care
+nent...
+Care...

 STATEMENT OF MANAGEMENT'S RESPONSIBILITY FOR FINANCIAL STATEMENTS

 The management of Supercity Realty Development Corporation, is responsible for the preparation and fair presentation of the consolidated financial statements for the years ended December 31, 2012 and 2011, in accordance with Philippine Financial Reporting Standards (PFRS), including the following additional supplemental information filed separately from the basic financial statements: